 Anyway, such software is a great helping hand to outsource writers who need some tools for a quick self-check.
 For example, there are dozens of simpler text analytics tools, like Online Utility for English readability, SEO Scout text analyzer, read time calculator, and so on.

 Meanwhile, uniqueness and originality for the web and for an academic paper are pretty different concepts.
-Sometimes, content duplication may prevent pages from ranking high or even showing up in search results at all.
+Sometimes, duplication may prevent pages from ranking high or even showing up in search results at all.
 On the other hand, quite often duplicated or partially duplicated pages outrank their source because these pirated copies are better optimized in terms of speed, audience response, or other signals that affect ranking.
-Needless to say that stealing content is not always legal.
+Needless to say, stealing content is not legal.

 Now a few words about basic things that you do throughout the whole process of your content creation — correcting the form.
-These are tools that will help you proofread your content, and preserve the clarity and style of your SEO writing.
+These are content creation tools that will help you proofread your texts, and preserve the clarity and style of your writing.

-Hemingway content editor is a free web app (with a paid desktop application) checking the readability of your text.
+Hemingway editor is a free web app (with a paid desktop application) checking the readability of your text.
 It goes after Hemingway’s iceberg theory that a good text is concise and precise.
-The app corrects common errors and assigns the readability grade: it analyzes the content for long sentences, difficult syntactic structures, and the use of passive voice.
+The software corrects common grammatical errors and assigns the readability grade: it analyzes the text for having long sentences, difficult syntactic structures, and the use of passive voice.
 There are basic text statistics, clues on what to improve in the content, and basic HTML editing of the text, which you then copy and paste to another text editor.